Omens In The Sky

 The Perfect Vortex

 For an aeroplane pilot is tricky to keep the tip of the wing exactly within the region of a lifting vortex, but for a bird there is the additional problem of air disturbance caused by the flapping wings of the neighbours.
-Some birds take a while to get into formation because it needs a lot of coordination and spatial synchronisation.
+Some birds take a while to get into formation because they need a lot of coordination and spatial synchronisation.

 When the bird’s wings are flapping in the area of maximum air uplifting created by the leading bird this yields energy savings and efficient lift power exploitation.
 Typically this is obtained by flapping the wings in direct contrast with the antecedent bird, lifting the wings when the preceding individual is pulling them down, at an angle of 45° degree to the bird ahead and approximately one or two metres behind.